-No dose adjustments are required for patients with mild renal impairment and multiple myeloma, myelodysplastic syndromes or mantle cell lymphoma.
+No dose adjustments are required for patients with mild renal impairment and multiple myeloma, myelodysplastic syndromes, mantle cell lymphoma, or follicular lymphoma.

 The following dose adjustments are recommended at the start of therapy and throughout treatment for patients with moderate or severe impaired renal function or end stage renal disease.